-Watch for warning signs of suicide, which can include preoccupation with death or suicide or a recent breakup of a relationship.
+Watch for warning signs of suicide.
+This can include preoccupation with death or suicide or a recent breakup of a relationship.
 If you notice any signs that your child may hurt themselves, get help right away.

 Substance use disorder is common.
 Your teen's doctor may recommend an evaluation for both substance use disorder and bipolar disorder if your teen appears to suffer from either condition.

 Call 911 or other emergency services immediately if:

 - Your child is thinking seriously of suicide or has recently tried suicide.
 Serious signs include these thoughts:

 - Deciding how to kill themself, such as with a weapon or medicines.

 - Setting a time and having a plan.